shanewholloway/js-bigint-codec/README.md

 # BigInt Codec

-BigInt serialization codec to `Uint8Arrays` for NodeJS and the Web.
+BigInt serialization codec using `Uint8Arrays` for NodeJS and the Web with no dependencies.

-Packaged as both ECMAScript Modules and CommonJS thanks to Rollup.
+Packaged as both ECMAScript Modules and CommonJS thanks to [Rollup](https://rollupjs.org).

+Compatability Testing Status:
+ - [x] Bit-compatabile with u8/i8/u16/i16/u32/i32/u64/i64 encodings via DataView for both Little Endian (LE) and network order Big Ending (BE) encodings.
+ - [ ] TODO: Test compatibility with ASN-1 Big-Int encodings.
-WARNING: Not yet tested for compatibility with ASN-1 or other Big-Int encodings.
+ - [ ] TODO: Identify and test compatibility with other Big-Int encodings.

 ### Example